pedro-ibs/trekking/FreeCAD/README.md

 # tracker - peças
-Todas as peças do projeto foram desenvovidas utilizado o softrware [FreeCad](https://www.freecadweb.org/).
+Todas as peças do projeto foram desenvolvidas utilizado o software [FreeCad](https://www.freecadweb.org/).

  * *[Medidas](./medidas)*
  * *[Peças 3D](./stl)*